bouwe77/temba/readme.md

 ## Not supported (yet?)

-Temba does not have any model validation, so you can store your resources in any format you like.
+Temba is still very basic.
+It does not have any model validation, so you can store your resources in any format you like.

 So creating the following two (very different) movies is perfectly fine: